-If CONTRACTOR's subcontracted Providers elect not to provide coverage of a service covered under the contract because of an objection on moral or religious grounds, the CONTRACTOR shall:
+If CONTRACTOR's In Network Providers elect not to provide coverage of a service covered under the contract because of an objection on moral or religious grounds, the CONTRACTOR shall:

 - 4.9.1.
 Establish a method for identifying such Providers. - 4.9.2.
-Notify the Department of the Providers that will not provide the service. - 4.9.3.
-Furnish information to the Medicaid Managed Care Member on how to receive the service if a CONTRACTOR's subcontracted Providers elect not to provide coverage of a service covered under the Contract because of an objection on moral or religious grounds. - 4.9.4.
-Provide notice to potential Medicaid Managed Care Members before and during enrollment. - 4.9.5.
-Maintain a list of Providers who do not participate in family planning and make that list available to the Department by the 15th of each month; - 4.9.6.
-Have a process of informing current Medicaid Managed Care Members of providers who do not provide certain services; - 4.9.7.
-Update the Provider Directory on a monthly basis to identify Providers that do not provide a covered service due to moral or religious grounds.
+Notify the Department of the Providers that will not provide the service.

+- 4.9.3.
+Furnish information to the Medicaid Managed Care Member on how to receive the service if a CONTRACTOR's In Network Providers elect not to provide coverage of a service covered under the contract because of an objection on moral or religious grounds. - 4.9.4.
+Provide notice to potential Medicaid Managed Care Members before and during Enrollment. - 4.9.5.
+Maintain a list of Providers who do not participate in family planning and make that list available to the Department; - 4.9.6.
+Have a process of informing current Medicaid Managed Care Members of Providers who do not provide certain services; - 4.9.7.
+Update the Provider directory monthly to identify Providers that do not provide a Covered Service due to moral or religious grounds.